Hetchell/SurvivalcraftDecompiled/README.md

 The game is still broken, but it is now able to be played to my usage.
 Useless code inside are for helping debugging.

 CURRENT BUGS/ISSUES:
-1. Block placement does not work => will break the game(i.e. all solid blocks become transparent, no-clip for all entities)
 2. Explosive barrels unable to light fuse.
 3. Magma does not behave properly => will eat sand up?
 4. Terrain generation: